 When even the Daily Mail is busy writing your obituary, it’s hard to feel confident.
 Burberry was successful in rebranding itself because it was determined to start fresh.
 That’s not to say that they jettisoned everything of their history.
 Instead, they leveraged it, moving to become a fashion powerhouse that finally began to be spoken of in terms of innovation and style.
 Their Latin motto seems ever more appropriate as Burberry, the brand, moves with audacity.

-Even if you’re not passionate about high fashion, there is much to learn by following Burberry’s moves.
+Even if you’re not passionate about high fashion, there is much to learn by following Burberry’s brand story refresh.
 A high level of comfort with innovation allowed rebranding to stretch beyond shaking off uncomfortable perceptions to become truly forward-facing.

-Want more?
-Read about how fashion brands leverage their archives on social media, or read our founder Sam Reynolds’ take on why authenticity is the Holy Grail for your brand.
+Read about how fashion brands leverage their archives on social media, or read ECHO Storytelling Agency founder Samantha Reynolds’ take on why authenticity is the Holy Grail for your brand.